Insights 9th March 2021

 Where specific planning requirements are in place for a particular cleared site, for example, an institutional fund may look to exceed the standards set, especially in an area such Net Zero carbon, in order to protect the value of the asset going forward due to the inherent value attributed to achieving Net Zero carbon.

 Longevity is also a key consideration, since many investments involve capital going into projects from which a long-term return is planned.
 In some cases, a developer may consider options such as windows that carry a ten-year lifespan, whereas an institutional fund requires a lifespan of double that.
-Plus, different investor criteria mean the drivers are different according to each project, so the new role of development monitoring is to become a bridge, to facilitate more informed investment decisions.
+Plus, different investor criteria mean the drivers are different according to each project.
+Consequently, the new role of development monitoring is to become a bridge, to facilitate more informed investment decisions.

 The key is to draw a balance between the institutional standards that an investor requires, with the agility that developers are able to offer.
-The most effective development monitors are those who are analytical, rigorous, and well-equipped to navigate a common path, meeting everyone’s requirements and safeguarding a bright BTR future for all.
+The most effective development monitors are those who are analytical, rigorous and well-equipped to navigate a common path, meeting everyone’s requirements and safeguarding a bright BTR future for all.

 By Ben Kearns, Workman Project Management